MerginMaps/docs/src/field/filtering/index.md

 **Boolean** filter provides a toggle between *all*, *true* and *false* values.
 Results are filtered based on SQL expression `"field" == 'input'`.
 Available for Boolean, text and integer field types configured with the [Checkbox widget](../../layer/checkbox/).

 **Single select** filter provides a drop-down menu of field values.
 One value can be selected at once.
 The results are filtered based on SQL expression `"field" == 'input'`.
-Available for text and number field types configured with the [Value map or Value relation widget](../../layer/value-select/).
+Available for all field types.
+Note that Value relations with *multiple selections* are currently **not** supported.

 **Multi select** filter provides a drop-down menu of field values.
 Multiple values can be selected at once.
 The results are filtered based on SQL expression `"field" IN ('input')`.
-Available for text and number field types configured with the [Value map or Value relation widget](../../layer/value-select/#value-relation).
+Available for all field types.
+Note that Value relations with *multiple selections* are currently **not** supported.

-In the <MobileAppNameShort />, the filter types looks as follows:
+In the <MobileAppNameShort />, the filters look like this:

 ![Filter types in Mergin Maps mobile app](./mobile-filter-types.webp "Filter types in Mergin Maps mobile app")